(some recent independent films NOT from this festival are

 inviting his abuse.
 Eventually, well,

-the boy doesn’t stay out of jail—and the inside of a Hennepin County jail
+the boy doesn’t stay out of jail—and the inside of a Hennepin County jail cell,

-of a young man going nowhere—although maybe he is caught in time to be
+young man going nowhere—although maybe he is caught in time to be

 redeemed.
 The script has the intensity